jawsmartin/jawsmartin.github.io/_posts/2015-01-05-correcting-early-career-mistakes.md

 ---
 layout: post
-title: Learning From My Mistakes
+title: Correcting Early Career Mistakes
 deck: The root of all my missteps as a designer starting his professional career is an unfortunate combination of immaturity, impatience, and a lack of confidence&mdash;traits I'd imagine most young professionals, admittedly, face time-to-time.
 date: 2015-01-05
 tag: Personal